 The approach is reflected in guidance, such as HSG65 Managing for Health and Safety, INDG449 Health and Safety Made Simple — The Basics for Your Business and INDG275 Plan, Do, Check, Act — An Introduction to Managing Health and Safety.

 The guidance is applicable to both residential and domiciliary social care.
 It encourages employers to treat health and safety as an integral part of good management generally, rather than as a stand-alone system.
 It advises them to develop a risk profile which focuses on practical measures to protect people from significant and real risks rather than being preoccupied with the trivial.

 The HSE states that the law does not expect an employer to remove all risks, but to protect people by putting in place measures to control realistic risks, so far as reasonably practicable.

 Adult social care guidance

-In the context of residential adult social care, in 2014, the HSE published a second edition of its guidance, HSG220 Health and Safety in Care Homes.
+In the context of residential adult social care, risk management and assessment are supported by specific HSE guidance, HSG220 Health and Safety in Care Homes .

 HSG220 concentrates on specific risks such as:

 violence, aggression or challenging behaviour

 The guidance requires that all these areas should be subject to appropriate risk assessment and policy.
 It provides practical advice for care homes, although much of its contents will also be applicable in domiciliary care.